-- 6.1 A sanctioned event must have the following officials present: - A. Race Director and Chief timekeeper, who will be present in race control throughout the timed heats and finals checking that the timing equipment is operational and that all races have been started and finished in accordance to the rules. - B. Two of the three Scrutineers from page 6, who will ensure that all cars meet the class requirements of the section. - C. Safety Officer, who will ensure that the host venue is safe and populate the required risk assessment with a club representative. - D. A track repair and maintenance nominee from the host club, who will ensure that all necessary track repairs and general maintenance/facilities tasks are carried out in a timely and satisfactory manner. - 6.2 The BRCA Steward has absolute authority at race meetings and for interpretations of the rules. - 6.3 When feasible a Referee for each Heat and Final allocated by the BRCA Steward see 7.1. - 6.4 Notwithstanding the regulations within this handbook, the committee reserves the right that, at a race meeting, should a situation arise, requiring a decision, which is not met by the existing rulebook, the committee members, present at the meeting, shall be able to make a decision or interpret on existing rules to make a decision and that such decision shall stand.
+- 6.1 A sanctioned event must have the following officials present: - A. Race Director and Chief timekeeper, who will be present in race control throughout the timed heats and finals checking that the timing equipment is operational and that all races have been started and finished in accordance to the rules. - B. The Head Scruinteer or delegate, who will ensure that all cars meet the class requirements of the section. - C. Safety Officer, who will ensure that the host venue is safe and populate the required risk assessment with a club representative. - D. A track repair and maintenance nominee from the host club, who will ensure that all necessary track repairs and general maintenance/facilities tasks are carried out in a timely and satisfactory manner. - 6.2 The BRCA Steward has absolute authority at race meetings and for interpretations of the rules. - 6.3 When feasible a Referee for each Heat and Final allocated by the BRCA Steward see 7.1. - 6.4 All BRCA 1/5th scale Section committee members must wear a name badge or lanyard at race events where they are carrying out BRCA duties. - 6.5 Notwithstanding the regulations within this handbook, the committee reserves the right that, at a race meeting, should a situation arise, requiring a decision, which is not met by the existing rulebook, the committee members, present at the meeting, shall be able to make a decision or interpret on existing rules to make a decision and that such decision shall stand. - 6.6 Elected Race Director to be a non racing role